Additional Education Needs (AEN)

 Wordshark and Numbershark

 These are computer based programs which help reinforce spellings and maths skills respectively.
-Wordshark is a complementary programme to SLS and is therefore tailored to a child’s individual learning.
+Wordshark compliments other literacy interventions and is tailored to a child’s individual learning.
 In addition some other pupils access Wordshark to learn and rehearse particular vocabulary and spellings.
 These programs are used in short sessions each day.
 Numbershark is designed for pupils to rehearse and revise certain number concepts that require overlearning.
 Mrs Charters is the administrator.

 Toe by Toe